TheresaLui/SelfHelpContent_v2/articles/microsoft.networkinsights/vnetgtw-gatewayfailoverdetected-diag.md

 />
 # Virtual network gateway has switched over to a backup instance
 <!--issueDescription-->
 We have identified that your Virtual Network Gateway for Vnet **<!--$virtualNetworkName-->[virtualNetworkName]<!--/$virtualNetworkName-->** with a VIP of: **<!--$gatewayVip-->[gatewayVip]<!--/$gatewayVip-->** has switched over to another instance.
 The most recent time reported: **<!--$preciseTimestamp-->[preciseTimestamp]<!--/$preciseTimestamp-->**.
-This behavior can be considered normal and typically occurs during planned maintenance of the VNet Gateway and should not impact active VPN workloads.
+This behavior can be considered normal and typically occurs during planned maintenance of the VNet Gateway and should not impact active VPN workloads using active-passive gateway deployments.
+You are affected by this if you are using an active-active VPN deployment.
+If configured properly your VPN connection to your Vnet will remain but you may have noticed sone sessions disconnected at the above time.
+You were also without VPN Tunnel redundancy during this time.
 <!--/issueDescription-->
 ## **Mitigation**
  If this failover event resulted in persistent tunnel establishment failure, consider [resetting the gateway](https://docs.microsoft.com/azure/vpn-gateway/vpn-gateway-resetgw-classic).
-We are sorry for any inconvenience this may have caused.

 We recommend enabling **Virtual Network Gateway Metrics** as this issue may have occurred if your Virtual Network Gateway was over-utilized.